-If you’re thinking about stepping away from your duties as a limited company director for a period of time, or you’re concerned about your IR35 status, discover why working under an umbrella company could be the ideal solution – as well as how to make the switch.
+If you’re thinking about stepping away from contracting through your limited company for a period of time, or you’re concerned about your IR35 status, working under an umbrella company could be the ideal solution.
+As part of many of our packages, we include margin free umbrella employment as standard, allowing you to seamlessly switch between limited and umbrella.

 How does the switching process work?